samiamlabs/minireach_docs/source/api_overview.rst

 The fork and reach of the robot are controlled by an interface defined in `robot_mechanism_controllers/JointPositionController <http://wiki.ros.org/robot_mechanism_controllers/JointPositionController>`_

-Publishing a float to the /minireach/fork_position_controller/command topic will make the controller try to move the fork to a hight over the ground defined by the value of that float in meters.
+Publishing a float to the /minireach/fork_position_controller/command topic will make the controller try to move the linear motor that controls the fork to an extension defined by the float in meters.
+The fork mechanism will make the forks move to a distance over the floor that is that is twice that of the motor extension.
+For example, publishing a float with the value 0.3 would move the forks to a position 0.6 meters above the floor.

 The reach joint can be controlled in a similar manner by publishing to /minireach/reach_position_controller/command.